CyberNord/EDG_project_EcoSpaceMiner/ReadMe.md

 ## Artefacts

 The cards are normalized for DIN A4, it also contains Background for the cards.
-Map not normalized for DIN A4 and should be printed in such a way that figures fit on the hexfields.
+The Map is normalized for DIN A3.

 - 01 --> Questions
 - 02 --> Upgrades
 - 03 --> Events
 - 04 --> Map

-## Creators
- - Stanislaus Silber
- - Rudolf Garstenauer